 Considering a visit to Joshua Tree National Park?
 If you plan to spend a few days exploring the park, you have many options for where to stay near Joshua Tree.

 Joshua Tree National Park is a gorgeous desert national park in Southern California, famous for its massive boulder formations and the unique namesake Joshua trees.
-There are many fun things to do in Joshua Tree, from hiking and bouldering to stargazing and observing the flora and fauna.

 While you can visit Joshua Tree National Park as a day trip from the Los Angeles area, or spend a day in the park as part of a California road trip, you can also easily spend several days exploring all there is to see and do in the park at leisure.